sku899/QA_Project1/readme.md

 ![ER Diagram of database](images/er_diagram.png)

-> The tables used in this projects are defined in table_list.py as following:
+> The tables used in this projects are defined in table_list.py as the following:

 ![table customers definition ](images/tbl_customers.png)
 ![table bookings definition](images/tbl_bookings.png)